-You will either be provided with pre-assigned accommodation--in a city an apartment you most likely will share with another volunteer; in a village a house like your neighbor’s--or you will be allotted a rental budget.
+You will be provided with pre-assigned accommodation.
+In a city, an apartment that you will most likely share with another volunteer; in a village a house like your neighbor’s, or you will be allotted a rental budget.
 No matter where you live, your home will be approved for habitation by the Peace Corps Medical Officer.

 You may or may not have electricity, or not on a regular basis.
 It’s amazing how quiet life is without the sounds of things that plug in: the electric coffee grinder, t.v., radio, electric can opener, blender, vacuum cleaner.

 You may or may not have indoor plumbing.
 We bought a toilet seat in the market to put on top of the hole in our latrine to make it more comfortable.

 Food can be a challenging issue: what is it? where do you buy it?
 How do you cook it?
 You may find yourself losing weight as you become accustomed to the dining habits in your host country.
 This is especially true in tropical countries.
 If you are a vegetarian, that is generally considered for meals provided during Peace Corps training.

 The central market in Paramaribo, Suriname’s capital, sold sweet potatoes, cucumbers, tomatoes, garlic, peppers, potatoes, avocados, bananas, plantain, pineapples, and pumpkin.
 Pamplemoes, a football-sized pink grapefruit, became my favorite.

 Popular leafy green vegetables people ate had strange names; we understood they came from Indonesia with the Javanese plantation workers imported in the 19th century.
 In our village we occasionally dined on tapir, cayman, bush pig, deer and monkey (very stringy) and were told “toucan is delicious.”